Seven years after Brumadinho: impunity allows Vale’s disasters to continue

 Seven years ago, the dam owned by mining company Vale collapsed in Brumadinho, Brazil, killing 272 people and severely polluting the surrounding area.
 While the relatives of the victims commemorate them and fight for justice, the pollution continues.

-Furthermore, on the day of the commemoration, January 25, two more breaches occurred in Vale's dams that used to store mining waste.
+Furthermore, on the day of the commemoration, January 25, two more breaches occurred in Vale's dams in the same state (Minas Gerais) that used to store mining waste.
 The contaminated water eventually reached the same river that was polluted in January 2019.
 Also, mining activities have resumed at the same location, once again polluting the water sources of hundreds of families.

 “There are no words to express the negligence, irresponsibility, and greed of this company,” says Carolina de Moura, a resident of the Jangada community and member of the Instituto Cordilheira.
 “Vale spent millions of dollars on advertising at COP30 (that took place last November in Brazil), but takes no safety measures for its dams.
 Why do investors who call themselves responsible continue to invest in this company that repeatedly commits crimes?”